 Whether antivirus apps are ineffective, or Google are just trying to sweep a growing problem under the rug, take any precaution you deem necessary to stay safe.
 If you want to know more about protecting yourself against the apps you install, check out my article about the meaning of app permissions and when it is safe to download.

 Do you use antivirus software on Android?
-Have you ever fell victim of a cyber attack?
+Do you think antivirus software necessary for Android?

 *It should be noted that Cheetah Mobile is a leading provider of anti-virus software, and I can't comment on how accurate the data is.